TheRealBarenziah/c101/README.md

 [WAT (WebAssemblyText, the human-readable version of WASM)][12]
 [WASM GitHub][6]

+## Computer science resources (Read it all and you'll know Kung-Fu / become One with the Force)
+[Awesome resource about awesome resources (sometimes about even more awesome resources)][7]

-## WASM looks awesome but C makes me cry.
-I'm a JavaScript kid just like you.
+## WASM looks awesome but C makes me want to cry.
 What to do ?
 [AssemblyScript][15] seems to be perfect for you: the power of WASM without the hassle of learning a new language

 ## asm.js